NumPy Binomial Distribution

 Impact of Input Parameters on Output Shape

-The input parameters, including size, scale, rotation, and color, significantly influence the resulting shape output.
-Size affects the final appearance, scale relates to the proportion of the shape to its original size, rotation determines the orientation, and color impacts the visual appeal.
+The input parameters, such as size, scale, rotation, and color, influence the resulting shape output.
+Size affects the appearance, scale relates to the proportion of the shape, rotation determines orientation, and color impacts visual appeal.

-For example, increasing both size and scale results in a larger and more distorted shape, while changing the rotation angle introduces a sense of movement.
-Altering the color scheme can transform the mood and perception of the shape.
+For example, increasing both size and scale results in a larger shape, while changing the rotation angle introduces a sense of movement.
+Altering the color scheme can change the mood and perception of the shape.

 Generating Random Samples with NumPy Binomial Distribution